Higher Education Innovation Fellowship

 What it is

-Join us for a year-long fellowship where you will learn from over 15 faculty and professional development coaches from a variety of organizations.
+Join us for a six-month fellowship where you will learn from over 15 faculty and professional development coaches from a variety of institutions and organizations.
 Fellows participate in sessions on creating scalable service culture, user experience design, the future of work, digital engagement strategies, social media best practices, branding yourself as a change agent on campus, innovation project design and delivery, tracking metrics that matter, the emerging needs of Gen Z, and other topics.

 Who it's for